-Also called a defect tracking system, this is a software application that captures, reports, and manages data on bugs (errors, exceptions) that occur in software.
+A Bug tracking system is also called as a defect tracking system, this is a software application that captures, reports, and manages data on bugs (errors, exceptions) that occur in software.
 Normally, a bug tracking system is integrated with case management software.
 It automates the process of monitoring and tracking bugs and other issues that may hamper the efficient performance of a company’s technology and information infrastructure.

 A defect tracking system is a vital part of software development.
 Top developers and software teams constantly use it.
 Most bug tracking systems, like those used by open-source software projects, give end-users the ability to enter bug reports directly.

-There are five steps involved in bug tracking:
+Below are the five steps involved in bug tracking: